Pulkovo Aviation Enterprise Flight 9045: Aircraft and crew

-Synopsis
+Accident

 Flight 9045 carried 12,515 kg of coins in cargo from St. Petersburg to the stopover in Volgograd.
 Until landing there were no issues during the flight to Nalchik.
 The air traffic controller informed the flight crew of the weather conditions at the airport, but failed to mention the issue of ice; hence the crew did not activate the de-icing system for the approach.

 When the flight was 13 km away from the runway, the crew set the flaps at 15°.
 At 8 km from the runway, the aircraft entered the glide path, after which the flaps were set to 35°.
 16 seconds later, the crew increased the engine power to maintain a consistent speed of 260 km/h.
 The flight was already 40 m above the glide path and the pilots adjusted the elevators from 1 to 5° deflection, only for the elevators to spontaneously go to 15° deflection.

 At an altitude of 320 m the aircraft pitched nose-down 50-55° into a rapid descent; the pilots pulled back on the control columns; but due being at a low altitude the aircraft was unable to recover from the dive, the aircraft crashed into a field and was quickly engulfed in flames.

-Cause
+Investigation

 The investigation concluded that causes of the accident were as follows: